A long-lived project that still receives updates

 Lumberjack JSON Device

-This gem provides a logging device for the lumberjack gem that will log JSON formatted output to a stream with one JSON document per line.
-This can be used as part of a log processing pipeline to ship the log to a structured data store or logging service.
+This gem provides a logging device for the lumberjack gem that outputs JSON formatted log entries to a stream with one JSON document per line.
+This format is ideal for structured logging pipelines and can be easily consumed by log aggregation services, search engines, and monitoring tools.

 # Send to STDOUT